 PUBLIC HEARING COMMENT FORM

-If you use this form to comment, it may be submitted to:

-City of Austin Planning and Zoning Department
+If you use this form to comment, it may be submit City of Austin Planning and Zoning Department Jeff Engstrom P. O. Box 1088 Austin, TX 78767-8810 ted to:

-Jeff Engstrom

-P. O. Box 1088 Austin, TX 78767-8810

-If you do not use this form to submit your comments, you must include the

-name of the body conducting the public hearing, its scheduled date, the

-Case Number and the contact person listed on the notice in your submission.
+If you do not use this form to submit your comments, you must include the name of the body conducting the public hearing, its scheduled date, the Case Number and the contact person listed on the notice in your submission.

-Case Number: NPA-2018-0012.02.SH

-Contact: Jeff Engstrom, 512-974-1621

-Public Hearings: Jan 08, 2019, Planning Commission Feb 07, 2019, City Council
+Case Number: NPA-2018-0012.02.SH Contact: Jeff Engstrom, 512-974-1621 Public Hearings: Jan 08, 2019, Planning Commission Feb 07, 2019, City Council

-Catherine Tuček DI object
+Catherine Tuček □ I am in favor □I object

 Your Name (please print)

-2202 E 22nd St.
+2202 E 22nd St

 Your address(es) affected by this application

-Catherine Jucek 26DEC18
+Catherine Sucek 26DEC18

 Signature Date

 Comments: The neighborhood is SF-3

-with a few multitamily in the intene Dr.
+with a few multifamily 1 in the interior.

-I am in favor of MF on the perimeter Z
+I am in favor of MF on the perimeters

 (MLKJr.
 Blvd, Manor) but think this

 large project on a small lot sets

-precedent for more requests for ME Density should not be at the cost of -
+precedent for more requests for MF.

+Density should not be at the cost of

 single family neighborhoods.
 This lot

 should have a duplex or home plus ADU.

-Our neighborhood has almost 20% atto housing Vea One unit (new) at the cost of N ras
+Our neighborhood has almost 20% attoraske